Environmental Building Sciences

 Conestoga recognizes you may have formal post-secondary education that may allow you to enter a program at an advanced level or provide for individual course exemptions.To ensure your credits are eligible for transfer, please contact our Credit Transfer Office.
 The Credit Transfer Policy and Procedure are available on the college website.
 For more information, visit the Credit Transfer & PLAR page.

-All students are required to wear long pants and closed toe shoes in the lab and during fieldwork.
-Students may also need to wear eye protection safety glasses, safety shoes and or a hard hat depending on the lab and nature of field visit or work.
+All students are required to wear long pants and closed-toe shoes in the lab and during fieldwork.
+Students may also need to wear eye protection safety glasses, safety shoes, and or a hard hat depending on the lab and nature of the field visit or work.
+Students are also required to comply with additional PPE requirements, campus access, and safety measures that are communicated by faculty, staff, and campus signage for the protection of all persons and property.

 Evaluations (deadlines, tests and examinations)